 - DESIRE to increase or supplement their income

-- Are OPEN to exploring an additional income stream part-time
+- Are OPEN to exploring another way of making money part-time

 - Will put in the TIME, EFFORT and COMMITMENT it will take to increase their income